 Given the country's federal structure, the Union Government is constitutionally mandated to share a part of its tax receipts with State Governments as per the recommendations of the Finance Commission.
 The remainder is used by the Union Government.
 In addition, the Union government collects non-tax revenue under different heads.
 Capital receipts, including recovery of loans, disinvestment proceeds and public borrowings, form another component of the Union Government's kitty.
+On July 23, 2024, the full budget for 2024-25 was presented, showing a 1.1 per cent increase, amounting to Rs 54,743 crore in total receipts compared to the interim budget presented in February.

-Total Receipts (including borrowing and other liabilities) for FY 2024-25 (I)(BE) are estimated at Rs 47.65 lakh crore.
-This is a 6.13 per cent increase from the 2023-24 (RE) and a 5.83 per cent increase from the 2023-24 (BE).
-In 2024-25 (I)(BE), revenue receipts are expected to account for 55 per cent of total receipts, which is 3 percentage points more than in 2023-24 (BE).
-For the current year, capital receipts are estimated to be lower.
+Total receipts (including borrowing and other liabilities) for 2024-25 (BE) are estimated at Rs 48.21 lakh crore.
+This represents an 8.51 per cent increase from 2023-24 (PA) and a 7.05 per cent increase from 2023-24 (BE).
+In 2024-25 (BE), revenue receipts are expected to account for 65 per cent of total receipts, which is six percentage points higher than in 2023-24 (BE).
+Capital receipts for the current year are estimated to be lower.

 Historically, tax revenue and public borrowings have been the largest components in the Union government's total receipts.
-Tax revenue accounted for 52 per cent of total receipts in 2023-24 BE, which is expected to increase to 55 per cent in 2024-25 (I)(BE).
+Tax revenue accounted for 52 per cent of total receipts in 2023-24 BE, which is expected to increase to 54 per cent for 2024-25 (BE).
 In FY 2020-21, on account of the exigencies of the COVID-19 pandemic, additional borrowings resulted in the share of capital receipts ballooning to more than 50 per cent.
 Since then, it has been declining.
-For 2024-25 (I)(BE), it is estimated to be lower, at 37 per cent.
+For 2024-25 (BE), it is estimated to be lower, at 35 per cent.